Atharvamore10/chatbot/README.md

 6. Finally, when the file is executed in jupyter, the text file helps to give results to the input query in real-time.

-Contributors - Atharva More , Jay Bhatt and Royston Furtado
+Contributors - Atharva More , Jay Bhatt and Royston Furtado.